-New Year’s Eve elicits clear visuals: glitter, Times Square, glasses that manufacturers designed forced to fit whatever number the year is, and booze.
+New Year’s Eve elicits clear visuals: glitter, Times Square, glasses that manufacturers designed (forced) to fit whatever number the year is, and booze.
 While popping corks is the traditional way to ring in the new year, booze of all shapes and makes can be found at a good countdown soiree.
-But is there anything more embarrassing than your host adding your bottle to the pile of the same?
+But save yourself the embarrassment of watching your host add your bottle to the pile of the same.
 Stuart Levine, owner of LeVino Wine Merchants in White Plains, gave us some expert advice on how to kill your boozy darlings and what swaps you should make to be the talk of the town before, during, and after the ball drops.

 Instead of Josh Cabernet: We all have given or received a dark bottle with that signature swirly script on it this holiday season.
 For a special occasion as such, pivot to a unique red.
 “Seek out a smaller production wine, like the fantastic Iron Side Cabernet Sauvignon, also from California,” says Levine.
 Inside the bottle you’ll find dark fruit flavors, integrated tannins, and a long finish.
 And the price point for the quality is a tough one to beat. $16.99